 Have you ever watched The Great British Baking Show?
 My girls and I love it.
-We enjoy getting to know the contestants, but also learning about all the desserts/foods we haven’t been exposed to in America.
+We enjoy getting to know the contestants and learning about all the desserts/foods we have yet to be exposed to in America.

 One of the recipes on the show that intrigued me was the classic Victoria sponge.
 While the recipe itself has a few different steps, once you master making this decadent vanilla cake, you’ll never stop.